Frequently Asked Questions

 Note: the SIS Graduate Program Coordinator will use DegreeWorks to verify whether or not completed coursework fulfills concentration requirements, and if the courses do not meet the concentration requirements, your petition may be denied until you can demonstrate means for altering your plan of study to meet designated concentration requirements.
 Please work with the SIS Graduate Program Coordinator if you have any questions or need further clarification.

-Looking at my DegreeWorks, I see one or more of my courses listed as "fallthrough" and not counting towards my degree completion.
+Looking at my DegreeWorks, I see one or more of my courses listed under “not counted” and is not counting towards my degree completion.
 What does this mean and how can I get these courses to count towards my degree program?

-You do not want to have courses in this fallthrough category on DegreeWorks.
-If this happens, you will need to contact the SIS Graduate Program Coordinator for further instructions to resolve this issue: email@example.com.
+You do not want to have courses in this category on DegreeWorks.
+If this happens, you will need to contact the SIS Graduate Program Coordinator for further instructions to resolve this issue.
 This is typically an easy fix, though it is an issue that requires your immediate attention.

 The culminating experience (CE) is your Master’s degree capstone, a demonstration of your mastery through application of your classroom learning into career, research, and/or practical problem-solving environments.
 Three CE options exist for Master’s students:

-If you wish to do an individual study with a faculty member in SIS, please email the SIS Graduate Program Coordinator to receive the ITIS 6880 Individual Study Proposal Form.
-If you wish to do an individual study course with a faculty member in another department outside of SIS (e.g. Bioinformatics, Computer Science, Data Science), you must sign-up for their individual study course following their department's procedures and forms with the support of that department's faculty and staff.
+If you wish to do an individual study with a faculty member in SIS, please email the SIS Student Support Specialist to receive the ITIS 6880 Individual Study Proposal Form.
+If you wish to do an individual study course with a faculty member in another department outside of SIS (e.g. Bioinformatics, Computer Science, Data Science), you must sign-up for their individual study course following their department’s procedures and forms with the support of that department’s faculty and staff.

 Graduate Academic Petition is an online tool available to active graduate students that allows them to make requests across departments (see https://graduateschool.charlotte.edu/current-students/academic-petitions for more details).
 Common uses for academic petition include the following: